Paradise Helicopters’ Internationally Recognized Safety Program.

 - Our commitment to safety is a founding principle at Paradise, and led us to be the very first company in the world to earn accreditation by the Helicopter Association International Accreditation Program of Safety (HAI-APS) for Air Tour Operations.
 We took it a step further recently by becoming accredited by HAI for VIP/Corporate transport in 2018.

 - Safety is more than a full-time job at Paradise.
-Our Director of Safety and Standardization not only helps lead the company, but he works with governmental and regulatory groups to maintain high standards of safety throughout our industry.
-He has been trained by the Department of Transportation Safety Management Systems and is active with the internationally recognized HAI Safety Working Group as well as HAI Air Tour Working Group.
+Our Director of Safety and Standardization not only helps lead the company, but he works with governmental and regulatory committees to maintain high standards of safety throughout our industry.
+He has been trained by the Department of Transportation Safety Management Systems and is active with the internationally recognized HAI Safety Committee as well as HAI Air Tour Working Committee.
 Our Director of Safety is also Vice President of the Kona General Aviation Committee.

 - Safety guides everything we do, and has shaped our policies, procedures, systems and tools.
 After take-off, our integrated aircraft tracking system provides real-time flight tracking.
 This means our on-the-ground operations team is not only in constant contact with the pilot, but we are able to monitor the precise location of each aircraft from lift-off to landing.
 The system actively tracks heading, airspeed, and altitude, and each is supported by satellite and cellular data.